 How much insulation do I need to install?

 The amount of insulation you need will depend on a few different factors, including:

 Can insulation reduce noise?

 Yes, loose-fill cellulose and fiberglass insulation can help with sound control.
-They can help increase both noises from outside and inside homes.
+They can help decrease noises from outside and inside homes.

 What are the benefits of insulation?

 The biggest reason to install insulation is the energy savings.
-Besides helping you save money and increase the energy efficiency of your home, insulation can help reduce noise and improve interior comfort levels.
+Besides helping you save money and increase your home’s energy efficiency, insulation can help reduce noise and improve interior comfort levels.

 The amount of insulation energy savings you’ll see depends on the insulation materials you use, the area of your home you insulate, the size of your house, etc.

 New construction insulation is installed in new homes and buildings being constructed.
 A retrofit (re-insulation) project refers to installing insulation in existing homes and buildings.
 There is generally no difference in terms of insulation materials used for new construction vs. re-insulation.

 Blanket insulation — a commonly used type of insulation — comes in the form of batts or rolls.
 It consists of flexible fibers, usually fiberglass.
 Batts and rolls can also be made from mineral (rock and slag) wool, plastic fibers and natural fibers, such as cotton and sheep’s wool.